codemakerai/codemaker-jetbrains/README.md

-# CodeMaker InteliJ Plugin
+# CodeMaker IntelliJ Plugin

 ## Overview

-CodeMaker AI Visual Studio Code extension.
+CodeMaker AI Jetbrains IntelliJ extension.
 Offers all the CodeMaker AI features directly in the IDE.

 ## Features